 Integrates patient education into medical practice, including preventive and health maintenance, as appropriate.

-Arranges follow-up including appropriate referral to specialists. _
+Arranges follow-up including appropriate referral to specialists.

-Requires knowledge and abilities essential to the successful performance of Physician duties at this level.
+Knowledge and abilities essential to the successful performance of Physician duties at this level.

 Must be able to communicate with both patients and clinical staff members.